 2. Fermentation Process

-Once the biomass has been harvested, it is processed to extract the sugars.
-This is done by macerating the plant material with water.
+Once the biomass has been harvested, it is processed to extract the sugars—typically by macerating the plant material with water.
 The resulting mixture is then fermented, where microorganisms (such as yeast) convert the sugars into CO2 and ethanol.

 3. Distillation and Purification

-Following fermentation, the ethanol produced is still diluted with water and other contaminants.
-To separate the ethanol, the mixture is distilled, which involves heating it until the ethanol evaporates.
-The vapor is then collected and condensed to liquid form.
+Following fermentation, the ethanol produced is still diluted with water and other compounds.
+To separate the ethanol, the mixture is distilled (heated until ethanol evaporates).
+The vapor is collected and condensed back into liquid.
 This purified ethanol is what we refer to as bioethanol fuel.

 4. Denaturation

-Ethanol is denatured before it can be used as fuel.
-This involves introducing a small amount of a substance to render it unfit for human consumption.
-This procedure ensures that bioethanol is safe to use in fireplaces and other applications.
+Before it can be used as fuel, ethanol is denatured by adding a small amount of a substance that makes it unfit for human consumption.
+This step ensures bioethanol is appropriate for fireplaces and other applications.

 5. Packaging and Distribution